As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

 Multivitamins for the Mother

 Breastfeeding takes a lot of nutrients and energy from the mother.
-To make sure that the mother is able to provide adequate milk without affecting her health, be sure to stockpile extra prenatal/lactation vitamins.
+To ensure that the mother can provide adequate milk without affecting her health, be sure to stockpile extra prenatal/lactation vitamins.

 A nursing mother will also require more calories per day, so this must be factored into your food supplies.